neuralmagic/deepsparse/examples/ultralytics-yolov3/README.md

 ### Client

 `client.py` provides a `YoloDetectionClient` object to make requests to the server easy.
-The file is self documented.
+The file is self-documented.
 See example usage below:

 ```python
 from client import YoloDetectionClient